 Our research and development expenses consist of costs incurred for company-sponsored research and development activities.
-These expenses consist primarily of direct and research-related allocated overhead expenses, material supply costs, and medical costs for VFD testing.
-It also includes both cash and stock-based compensation paid to our scientific advisors and consultants related to our product development efforts.
-To date, all of our research and development resources have been devoted to the development of CPP-109.
-We expect this to continue for the foreseeable future.
+The major components of research and development costs include clinical manufacturing costs, clinical trial expenses, consulting, scientific advisors and other third-party costs, salaries and employee benefits, stock-based compensation expense, supplies and materials and allocations of various overhead costs related to our product development efforts.
+To date, all of our research and development resources have been devoted to the development of CPP-109, and we expect this to continue for the foreseeable future.
 Costs incurred in connection with research and development activities are expensed as incurred.